 Deficiency judgment after a Deed In Lieu Of Foreclosure is the difference between the fair market value of the house and the total debt.

-Fannie Mae has a spacial program called “Deed-For-Lease”.
-Under this program a borrower who is eligible for Deed In Lieu and wants to stay in the property as a tenant after the Deed In Lieu process, can lease it from Fannie Mae for 1 year at fair market price.
+Fannie Mae has a special program called “Deed-For-Lease”.
+Under this program, a borrower who is eligible for Deed In Lieu and wants to stay in the property as a tenant after the Deed In Lieu process can lease it from Fannie Mae for 1 year at fair market price.
 (This program is available only if Fannie Mae owns the borrower’s mortgage).
 To learn more about this program visit Fannie Mae’s website!

 If you face foreclosure, options such as a deed-in-lieu in Florida can save time and money.
 Once you realize this is a quick and minimally stressful process as compared to a standard foreclosure; it might be the “way to go” when relinquishing property due to a financial crisis.